Drying Orange Slices for Christmas Decorations

 Make your own wreath for the front door.
 Again the moss bases are great for this as they will keep your fir green throughout the Christmas period.
 Once you have covered your wreath base with greenery then you can use your floristry wire and citrus fruits to add a bit of colour and scent.

 I have even seen the orange slices and whole limes strung together as a Christmas garland all of its own.
 Thinking about it that might work brilliantly for a summer drinks party too!

 I love using citrus fruits in this way as it really creates texture, interest and somehow warmth in the house within a sea of Christmas glitter.
 I am trying not to use plastic wherever possible and drying citrus fruits for using in my Christmas decorations definitely helps with that.

-What you need to dry orange and lime slices for Christmas decorations
+What you need for drying orange slices for Christmas (oh and limes)

 - Oranges and Limes (slightly smaller ones work best for wreaths I find)